tibbben/indigenous-cartography/course_description.md

 Nietschmann, Bernard.
 (1995).
 Defending the Miskito Reefs with Maps and GPS: Mapping with Sail, Scuba, and Satellite. *Cultural Survival Quarterly*, 18(4), 34-37.

 ### Texts and Materials:
 The course will draw from a broad set of texts and maps as secondary sources and from selected items held in the UM Libraries Special Collections and the Lowe Art Museum as primary sources.
-The principal texts used in the course include (purchasing one or several of these titles is recommended but not required):
+There are no principal texts used in the course but the following books are useful starting points (purchasing one or several of these titles is recommended but not required):

 -   Warhus, Mark.
 (1997). *Another America: Native American Maps and the History of Our Land.* New York: St. Martin’s Press.
 -   Cole, Daniel G., & Sutton, Imre (Eds.).
 (2014). *Mapping native America : cartographic interactions between Indigenous peoples, government, and academia* (Vols.
 1, 2 and 3).
 North Charleston: CreateSpace Independent Publishing Platform.